lukehalley/MigrateChart/outreach/projects/_QUICK_COPY_PASTE.md

 ### 1. @swarmnode (20% participation crisis)
 ```
-Hey SwarmNode!
+Hey!
 I'm Luke—been working with Adam, Chris and Jake from @MigrateFun on tools that help projects post-migration.

 Built https://migrate-chart.fun so holders can see complete price action across migrations.
 Working with @dev_skill_issue from @ZeraLabs and @notorious_d_e_v from @PayAINetwork currently.